bserdar/jsonschema2oca/readme.md

 This tool compiles a JSON schema and decomposes it to OCA-compliant layers.
 These layers are:

-  * Base schema, containing normalized field names and object structure,
+  * Schema base, containing normalized field names and object structure,
-  * An index overlay that assigns names to fields defined in the base schema,
+  * An index overlay that assigns names to fields defined in the schema base,
-  * A type overlay that assigns JSON types to the fields of the based schema,
+  * A type overlay that assigns JSON types to the fields of the schema base,
   * A format overlay that contains the JSON format directives for the fields.